The King of Swords rules over the domain of intelligence and the suit of Swords.

 The King of Swords, in reverse, denotes self-interest, along with a lack of integrity and openness to creative ideas.
-A co-worker might be taking advantage of his place in the hierarchy, or a general confusion is distracting you from your work.
+A co-worker might be taking advantage of his place in the hierarchy, or general confusion is distracting you from your work.

 In this context, the card implies a failure to learn from mistakes and progress.
 To achieve success, one has to avoid the mistakes of the past and foresee complications before they arise.

 Stand up and state your case if you think somebody in the workspace is crossing the line and disrespecting boundaries.
 Focus on productivity, new ideas, and correcting your mistakes.